graphql/graphql-spec/spec/Section 4 -- Introspection.md

 **Interface**

 Interfaces are an abstract type where there are common fields declared.
-Any type that implements an interface must define all the fields with names and types either exactly matching or of covariant types.
+Any type that implements an interface must define all the named fields where each implementing field type is equal to or a sub-type of (covariant) the interface type.
 The implementations of this interface are explicitly listed out in `possibleTypes`.

 Fields\: